 Barking is a common form of communication for dogs, and the Skye Terrier is no exception.
 Understanding their barking habits can help owners manage and address their vocal tendencies effectively.

 Terriers are sometimes considered "yappy" dogs, meaning they have a tendency to bark frequently, especially when they are excited, alert, or anxious.
-However, this generalization may not apply to every terrier breed or individual dog within the breed.
+However, this generalisation may not apply to every terrier breed or individual dog within the breed.

 Yes, terriers, including Skye Terriers, can be trained to control their barking.
 Training should focus on teaching them when it is appropriate to bark and when to remain quiet.
 Positive reinforcement techniques, consistent commands, and rewards for quiet behaviour can be effective in reducing excessive barking.